hartleyfamily.uk - HARTLEY Surname - YDNA Haplogroup-I1 Z140,Z141 > F2642 > FGC2490/Y1854 > FGC2491/Y1884/S2158 > FGC2502 > Y2967+ Branch

 My YDNA genetic match is specifically with the family of Isaac Vanmeter PRATT [1802-1864] Hardy, Bedford, Virginia USA Tested YDNA I-FGC2494+ Branch

 The HARDWICK's most recent common YSNP is also FGC2492,FGC2494 positive, the same as the PRATT/PREAUX family.
 HARDWICK is FGC2500 negative, so that is a HARTLEY family YSNP.
-HARDWICK is also Y2963 positive, but I don't know about PRATT/PREAUX because he has blocked his account.
+HARDWICK is also Y2963 positive, but I don't know about PRATT/PREAUX because he has restricted access settings on his account.

 Another not so close match, surname ALSTON ...
 I believe this surname originated from the town of Alston in the North Pennines.
 Alston is near the South Tyne River that flows from the Pennines to the East Coast into the North Sea.
 It is likely some of the peoples who populated this area of the Pennines originated in North Germany and Scandinavia, so there was likely much sharing of Norse culture and language, trading, and communication in ancient times, by ship, using the Rivers Tyne and Tees, that both had sources in the Pennines.
 Together with local Angles, the ancestors of the Alstons and Hartleys farmed, and mined for ores such as zinc and lead, and defended their fortified farmsteads, Bastles, from Rievers from the Border Country.